Washington State Off-Grid Laws: An In-Depth Guide

 Surface Water

-You need a water right permit for using any surface water, including water from streams, rivers, or lakes on your property.
-You will also need a permit if you want to build any sort of water storage reservoirs (such as a pond).
-The amount of water in the reservoir counts towards your total allotted water usage laid out in the permit.
+You need a water rights permit for using any surface water, including water from streams, rivers, or lakes on your property.
+You will also need a permit to build any water storage reservoir (such as a pond).
+The water in the reservoir counts towards your total allotted water usage in the permit.

 It’s worth noting that water rights can drastically increase property value.
-If you don’t qualify as a farm (and thus are taxed as use value), then your property taxes will also increase.
+Property taxes will also increase if you don’t qualify as a farm (and thus are taxed as use value).

 Rainwater

-You do not need a permit for rainwater harvesting in Washington State so long as the rain is caught on an existing structure with another use.
+You do not need a permit for rainwater harvesting in Washington State if the rain is caught on an existing structure with another use.
 So, you could catch rainwater from your home and barn.
 However, you couldn’t build a surface specifically for catching rainwater without getting a permit.

 Washington State actively encourages residents to catch rainwater and has a lot of good resources on the Department of Ecology website.
 Some areas, such as Seattle, offer incentives for people who install rainwater barrels.

-Many counties – though not all — do allow you to use rainwater for drinking water, so you theoretically could use rainwater harvesting as your off-grid home’s sole source of water (which might be a viable solution if you can’t get a water right permit).
+Many counties – though not all allow you to use rainwater for drinking water, so theoretically, you could use rainwater harvesting as your off-grid home’s sole water source (which might be a viable solution if you can’t get a water right permit).
 When used for drinking, rainwater is subject to the same treatment rules as surface water.
 More on that here.

 Graywater Recycling